International Practical Shooting Confederation: Match officials

+Design of stages can be done with various tools such as pen and paper or digital software.
+There are also physical miniature models in 1:25 scale that can be used so that several persons can design and discuss stages and exercises by hand.

 Coaches and instructors

 The Main International Shooting Instructors Association (MISIA) is a part of IPSC with the responsibility to train and certify their own dedicated safety instructors and coaches, providing supervision and training for both team and individual players.
 Safety instructors conduct mandatory safety training programs, while coaches are involved in administration, athletic and shooting training, competition coaching as well as representation of practical shooting teams and players.

 Competitor ranking

 The official ICS classification system (IPSC Classification System) allows athletes to be ranked both nationally and internationally based on previous results.
 Competitors are ranked from top to bottom as either Grand Master, Master, A, B, C or D. This way, shooters can measure progress and compare themselves with other shooters of the same classification in the match results.
 A classification is division-specific, and an athlete may, therefore, have different classifications in different divisions.

 To be classified, you must first register an ICS alias which must be used when signing up for matches.
 An athlete is then classified within a division after the 4 first classification results.
 A classification result can be achieved in three ways: